 Seniors experience bouts of insomnia, joint pain, and a decline in eye health — these natural signs of aging, they may take interest in safe solutions to manage their health.
 Taking prescription medications for what ails them could make them more sensitive to the side effects that come with certain OTC drugs.
 What’s worse is they could be put at risk of getting a more severe condition or could experience additional symptoms unrelated to what they were originally taking the medication for.

 On the other hand, CBD products, with a lower list of side effects, appears to be a much safer, more viable option.

-CBD products are a natural alternative to prescription and over-the-counter (OTC) medications, something a number of senior adults expressed a desire to get away from in a study conducted by BDS Analytics, a cannabis consumer research company based in Boulder, Colorado.
+Topical products that contain analgesics combined with CBD are of particular appeal to seniors interested in natural alternatives to prescription and over-the-counter (OTC) medications.
 In fact, among baby boomers, adults between the ages of 55 and 75 years old, 67 percent cited that as one of the main reasons for taking a CBD product.

-Studies show that among seniors taking a product containing CBD for their health concerns, they believe their quality of life has improved, lending credit to the fact that CBD can be an effective natural alternative to prescription and OTC medications.
+Studies show that among seniors taking a product containing CBD for their health concerns, they believe their quality of life has improved.

-At CBDMEDIC™, we know the importance of using all-natural ingredients, that’s why our topical pain relief and skincare products use natural authorized pharmaceutical ingredients blended with 98-99 percent naturally-derived ingredients for a synergy effect that complements each and every ingredient’s soothing effect.
+At CBDMEDIC™, we know the importance of using natural ingredients, that’s why our topical pain relief and skincare products use naturally-derived authorized pharmaceutical ingredients blended with 98-99 percent naturally-derived ingredients.

 Studies show that natural oils enhance the absorption of active ingredients, which is why we include THC-free, CBD rich, broad-spectrum distillate from the Cannabis sativa L. hemp plant in our products alongside jojoba seed oil, cottonseed oil, and other natural emollients.